lmasello/Dog-breed-classifier/README.md

 __NOTE:__ In the notebook, you will need to train CNNs in PyTorch.
 If your CNN is taking too long to train, feel free to pursue one of the options under the section __Accelerating the Training Process__ below.

-## (Optionally) Accelerating the Training Process
+### (Optionally) Accelerating the Training Process

 If your code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
-If you'd like to use a GPU, you can spin up an instance of your own:
+If you'd like to use a GPU, you can spin up an instance of your own.

-#### Amazon Web Services

-You can use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money, but enrolled students should see a coupon code in their student `resources`.)

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project rubric.
-Review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-Your submission should consist of the github link to your repository.
-Your repository should contain:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.

-Please do __NOT__ include any of the project data sets provided in the `dogImages/` or `lfw/` folders.

-### Ready to submit your project?

-Click on the "Submit Project" button in the classroom and follow the instructions to submit!